 Bowl of chocolate covered chickpeas

 Transfer the chocolate-covered chickpeas to a foil or parchment-lined baking sheet and use a spoon to make clusters/piles of chickpeas.
-If desired, sprinkle with coarse sea salt while the chocolate is still melted.
+If desired, sprinkle with flaky sea salt while the chocolate is still melted.

 Chocolate covered chickpeas on a sheetpan

-Transfer the baking sheet to the refrigerator and chill until the chocolate has set up, at least 2 hours.
+Place the baking sheet of chocolate chickpeas in the refrigerator and chill until the chocolate has set up, at least 2 hours.
 Break the piles of chocolate covered chickpeas apart and enjoy!

 Refrigerate the chocolate covered chickpeas